 But we also found that the center had a lot of charm and deserved a little visit before rushing to the water.

-It’s a place to discover on day trips, or to stay in.
+It’s a place to discover on a day trip, or to stay in.

-If you choose to stay in Fuerteventura, be aware that the choice is more limited and that you won’t find any large resort hotels (see our guide to where to stay in Fuerteventura).
+If you choose to stay in Fuerteventura, the choice is more limited and you won’t find any large resort hotels (see our guide to where to stay in Fuerteventura).
 There are mainly rentals and aparthotels.

 We recommend..: